 - Fishing is, apparently, fantastic.
 (I don’t fish myself…)

 A few notes:

 - You cannot see the northern lights in the summer.
 Sorry.

 - Nor the midnight sun in the winter.

 - Norway is expensive and service is friendly but overstretched (we have near wage equality and employees are very expensive…).
-Do not expect fawning service.
+Do not expect fawning service, even at fancy hotels.

 - Norwegians are rather reserved and have a fairly expansive sense of personal space.
 When the other people at the bus stop are keeping their distance to you, it has nothing to do with you.
 It’s them.
 (See The Social Guidebook to Norway for further information).

 And that is that.
 Comments welcome.
 More to follow as I remember things.

 PS: Found this video with Morten Rustad’s 10 favorite places in Norway.
 I spent much of my summers as a boy in Valdres and Jotunheimen and agree with him.
 But note also: Solitude and challenge is a plus, crowds a minus, for the quintessential Norwegian tourist/explorer:

 *No, not mountains.
 I Norway, any mountain with trees on top is a hill, no matter how steep or tall.